DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-application.md

       </p>

   ukraine-inset:
+    title: Ukraine citizens:
-    title: Ukraine citizens moving to the UK
+    heading: moving to the UK
     text: |-
       <p>
       Check what you need to do before you travel and after you arrive <a href="https://www.gov.uk/guidance/move-to-the-uk-if-youre-from-ukraine">if you're moving to the UK from Ukraine</a>.</p>